Spurious Letters Patent of former prime minister W.L. Mackenzie King

 The latest Letters Patent issued by his office are dated March 23,1931, eight months prior to the enactment of the Statute of Westminster December 11, 1931 and are signed by his deputy, Sir Claude Schuster, Clerk of the Crown in Chancery..(this is 1931; Britain still 'calling the shots'; proving Canada still was not a federation 64 years after the BNA Act of 1867)

-But these.later Letters Patent appear as a fabrication, a using of 'smoke and mirrors' which contributed to deceiving Canadians into thinking as they do today.
+But these.later Letters Patent appear as a fabrication, a using of 'smoke and mirrors' which contributed to deceiving Canadians into thinking as they still do today.

 These Letters Patent were concocted after the legal Letters Patent were nullified by the enactment of the Statute of Westminster, as the feds in Ottawa seemed to feel it preferable to develop a scheme in order to carry on with their central control of the Provinces, rather than do what they were under obligation to do.